UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 ![alt text](image-3.png)

 So our tatic is to avoid stopping `ComputeHash` from running and bypass all the checks.
 We will go from top to down, our first wall is `DetectDebuggerAtLaunch`, which has the original name `sub_401276`.
 We will make this return `0` regardless of the function behavior.
 Since this function wraps another function `sub_402D00`, which contains the detection code, go to `sub_402D00` and scroll to the bottom, we will take opcode `32 C0 EB 02 B0 01 8B E5 5D C3` from IDA and search for it in `HxD`.
-We found it at `0x216E` (since it is the only address that near `0x2D00`)
+We found it at `0x216E` (since it is the only address that is near `0x2D00`)

 ![alt text](image-7.png)